winesapOS/winesapOS/CONTRIBUTING.md

         - Play games to ensure that the graphics drivers are working.
     - Use desktop, laptop, and handheld PC devices.
 - Software
+    - Display manager
+        - The winesapOS logo is shown for the user account avatar icon.
+        - The virtual keyboard appears.
+        - On the first boot, passwordless login with the "ENTER" key on the virtual keyboard works.
     - First-time setup
         - Use the recommended defaults.
         - Separately, on a fresh winesapOS install, accept every first-time setup option.